Harvard study: Employers are making it harder to hire

 Related: Job training saved her life

-In total, the bar has been raised on 6.2 million jobs that didn't previously require a college degree, according to the study, which was done in partnership with consulting giant Accenture and Burning Glass Technologies, a Boston-based data firm.
+In total, the bar has been raised on 6.2 million jobs that didn't previously require a college degree, according to the study, which was done in partnership with consulting giant Accenture, Grads of Life -- a nonprofit that connects employers to Opportunity Youth -- and Burning Glass Technologies, a Boston-based data firm.

 Researchers focused on "middle skill" jobs -- those that require more than a high diploma but less than a 4-year college degree.